 - exaggerated startle response (i.e. being very jumpy)

-All referrals to the service come through the Single Point of Access.
-Ex-military personnel can be referred directly through their GP or through any mental health service.
-You cannot self-refer to this service.
+Ex-military personnel from the East Riding can also be referred directly through their GP or through any mental health service.